ahoward/kgb/README.md

 submissions seen, in order.

-note that that kdb intercepts the 'submit' event on all forms it touches, so it up to you to eventually do something with the accumulated params, such as ajax submit them to your server.
+note that that kdb intercepts the 'submit' event on all forms it touches, so it is up to you to eventually do something with the accumulated params, such as ajax submit them to your server.

 also note that arbitrary flows, including those containing cycles, can be